VirtualPlanetaryLaboratory/vplanet/examples/CassiniMulti/README.rst

 to an obliquity of about 1 degree, while planet c, which is potentially habitable, damps to about 9 degrees.
-Note that planet b's eccentricity occassionally reaches values larger than 0.23, where the CPL tidal model predicts its rotation rate will switch to the 3/2 resonance.
-The dynamically ellipticity, i.e. oblateness, is determining by the rotation rate and assuming hydrostatic equilibrium.
+Note that planet b's eccentricity occassionally reaches values larger than 0.23, where the CPL tidal model predicts its rotation rate will switch to the 3:2 spin-orbit resonance.
+The dynamical ellipticity, i.e. oblateness, is calculated by assuming hydrostatic equilibrium, including the centripetal force.
+For both planets, the second Cassini parameter (bottom right) settles to a value of approximately -1, indicating the presence of a Cassini state.